Congress OKs $1.3 trillion budget, averting another shutdown

 But even that remained a hard sell.
 In all, 90 House Republicans, including many from the conservative House Freedom Caucus, voted against the bill, as did two dozen Republicans in the Senate.

-It was a sign of the entrenched GOP divisions that have made leadership's job controlling the majority difficult.
-They will likely repeat on the next budget battle in fall.
+It was a sign of the entrenched GOP divisions that have made the leadership's job controlling the majority difficult.
+They will likely repeat in the next budget battle in the fall.

 Democrats faced their own divisions, particularly after failing to resolve the stalemate over shielding young Dreamer immigrants from deportation as Trump's decision to end the Deferred Action for Childhood Arrivals program has left it for the courts to decide.